Coelecanth/Project1-final/ReadMe.md

 # Introduction
    Alaska Fly fishing is a business which is a premium wilderness destination for people who enjoy fly-fishing for the native salmon and trout species of the northwest pacific coast in Alaska USA.
 It is operated and run from Anchorage in Alaska.

-    the site Is there to attract the growing number of men and woman, who see idea of going to a remote wilderness location as a once in lifetime expereince
+   The site is there to attract the growing number of men and woman, who see idea of going to a remote wilderness location as a once in lifetime expereince.
-    The intened audience for the site is some one looking to fulfil that once in a lifetime trip to a destination in prime wilderness, even just having a n adventure to get there.
+   So the intened audience for the site is some one looking who to fulfil that once in a lifetime adventure holiday to wildernes and fly fishing.
+   To a destination in the wilderness, even just having an adventure to get there.

-    who has interest in fulfilling a once in a lifetime adventure holiday to wildernes and fly fishing As the destination is very much driven by seasonal migration, as the Salmon and other species enter the river the pricing for this and the duration of the stay is custom built for the user, and would include some of the legs of the transport to the destination.
+   As the destination is very much driven by seasonal migration of the Salmon and other species as the times they enter the river, the pricing for this and the duration of the stay is custom built for the user, and would include the legs of the transport to the destination, after arriving at Anchorage.

 # User Experiences (UX) - User Stories